kubernetes/website/content/en/docs/contribute/participate/_index.md

 for more information about the SIG.

 SIG Docs welcomes content and reviews from all contributors.
-Anyone can open a pull request (PR), and anyone is welcome to file issues about content or comment on pull requests in progress.
+Anyone can open a pull request (PR), and everyone is welcome to file issues about content or comment on pull requests in progress.

 You can also become a [member](/docs/contribute/participate/roles-and-responsibilities/#members),